bradleyboehmke/unit-testing-r/README.md

 can have the results reported in multiple ways.
 By default it will report detailed results.
 Note that results can be “OK”, “F” for failure, “W” for warning, and “S” for skipped.

+**Note**: I have added a test to purposefully for demonstration reasons.

 ``` r
 > devtools::test()